StuMcardle/CV/README.md

 Having recently completed the intensive 12 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested amateur coder into a competent and confident junior developer.

-I am currently looking to take on a career in the tech scene of London or Brighton, where I can further expand my knowledge in Full-Stack and Front-End development and design.
+I am currently looking to take on a career in the tech scene of London, where I can further expand my knowledge in Full-Stack and Front-End development and design.
 ***

 ### <a name="skills">Skills</a>